yeoman/yeoman.io/app/authoring/gruntfile.md

 // output: grunt.registerTask('build', ['compass', 'uglify']);
 ```

-If the named task already exist, we append it to the end of the task array.
+If the named task already exist, the tasks are appended to the end of that task array.